 - Operating a one-way system so you can move safely through the venue.

-- Asking at least one member of every party of visitors to provide their name and contact details, and retaining these details for 21 days, in compliance with NHS Test & Trace.
+- Asking each member of every party of visitors to provide their name and contact details, and retaining these details for 21 days, in compliance with NHS Test & Trace.

 - Displaying an official NHS QR code poster at the entrance to the venue, so visitors can 'check in' on the NHS Test & Trace app.